ray-project/ray/doc/source/data/monitoring-your-workload.rst

 might be iteration stats included (for example, if you call :meth:`~ray.data.Dataset.take_all`).
 Some of the stats included at the iterator level are:

-* **Iterator initialization**: The time spent initializing the iterator.
-This is internal to Ray Data.
+* **Iterator initialization**: The time Ray Data spent initializing the iterator.
+This time is internal to Ray Data.
 * **Time user thread is blocked**: The time spent producing data in the iterator.
 This is often the primary execution of a dataset if you haven't previously materialized it.
 * **Time in user thread**: The time spent in the user thread that's iterating over the dataset outside of the Ray Data code.